liyang-zou/GeoMat/data/README.md

 ### MAX phases

-The MAX snapshot contains the four motif labels used in the manuscript.
+The `struct_type` column follows the Type1–4 definitions in the manuscript;
-Type1 consists of source `type1` structures with one distinct M element; Type4 contains source `type1` structures with two distinct M elements.
-Source `type2` and `type3` rows form Type2 and Type3.
-All Type4 structures are held out for testing.
+Types 1–3 are used for training and Type 4 is held out for testing.

 The CSV supplies the DFT-evaluated CIF geometries and formation enthalpies used for screening.
 It does not contain the historical common-cell initial